 The course covers various subjects of current interest in the field of computer engineering.
 A student may take this course more than once if topics differ.
 Topics include: IC Placement and Routing Design, FPGA Design, ASIC Design, and Computer Performance Evaluations.
-Pre-requisite: Graduate Standing

-CS596 Special Topics in Computer Science 3 credit hours (3 hours of lecture)
+CS596 Special Topics in Computer Science